ranaansh46/learning_c_and_cpp/README.md

 # learning_c
-this repository is for programs written in c
+this repository is for programs i wrote in c
+💻 basic programs written while learning c.